php-repos/file-manager-documentations/file-functions.md

 ### Definition

-It changes the file's permission.
+The `chmod` function changes the permissions of a file or directory at the specified path.

 > **Note**
 > PHP's `umask` does not have any effect on this function.